 While Premature Ejaculation may be common, it is often sporadic in nature.
 As such it may come and go as it were.
 However, if the following scenarios are occurring you may want to visit your doctor for advice and a way forward.

-Treatment options in the arsenal for PE include topical creams, oral medications, and behavioral techniques.
+Treatment options for PE include topical creams, oral medications, and behavioral techniques.
 You should be aware that treating Premature Ejaculation may take some time.
-There may be a bit of trial and error, so to speak before you find the treatment that works best for you.
+There may be some trial and error before you find the treatment that works best for you.
 It is recommended that you use both medication and behavioral techniques for optimal results.

 Here are some of the behavioral techniques that your doctor may suggest.
 Speak to your doctor to learn about the different techniques.
 Such includes: